ShadowNate/MISETranslator/MISETranslatorSuite/ReadMe.txt

 So you will have to come up with some translation tricks to make them fit in the lexical order.
 Also, note that some of these have "Reference cards" to them, so their translation should be adjusted as well, to keep consistency.

-Finally, note typically you should start from a saved game before having acquired any books from the library.
+Finally, note that typically you should start from a saved game before having acquired any books from the library.

-If you restore a saved game where you have books from the library, their description will be possibly wrong.
-The way to clear this up, would be to return them all to the librarian, and re-acquire them via the library card system of the library.
-To "clear-up" the Pirate Quotation's book, you would (probably) have to go back to the Phatt governor's mansion and re-switch the books (twice, once to get the book back on the governor and twice to get it back).
+If you restore a saved game from a point where you have books from the library, their description will possibly be wrong.
+The way to clear this up, would be to return them all to the librarian and re-acquire them via the library card system of the library.
+As a special case, to "clear-up" the Pirate Quotation's book, you would (probably) have to go back to the Phatt governor's mansion and re-switch the books (twice, the first time would be to get the book back on the governor and the second time would be for you to take it back).
 (Returning it to the library and re-acquiring it would work as well - I think).

 Overriding the default encoding